Updated April 16, 2020

 This article will discuss some options and answers some frequently asked questions, and also look at options for expats who want to invest in direct property but are struggling to get a mortgage.

-I will also leave my contact details at the end of the article, for anybody interested in investing in real estate online and without the time hassles of being a landlord.
+I will also leave my contact details at the end of the article, for anybody interested in investing in real estate online and without the time and other hassles of being a landlord.

 What are the main options besides direct property?